BYU-ITC-544/milestones/milestone-1/Milestone 1: Initial Design.md

 You will need to create the needed tables, figures, diagrams, etc. to plan out and explain your design.
 This will not be your final draft and it will most likely change as you implement it over the semester but it still must be complete and include all the items below.

 There will be 1 deliverable for this assignment, a written technical document that will outline the design requirements, network design, and software/technologies that you plan to use.

-Please review the grading rubric for the level of detail that is expected.

 ### Step 1: Technologies & Software